 690 Haddon Avenue • 856-240-7041

-When Lorena’s moved last year to a larger space up the street, nothing was lost but its BYO status.
+When Lorena’s moved in recent years to a larger space up the street, nothing was lost but its BYO status.
 Seating tripled to 150.
 Rahway-raised chef/owner Humberto Campos named the place for his wife, Lorena, and the food and service do them both proud.
 Satisfying burgers, pastas and risottos coexist with crisp-skinned duck breast and a trout amandine on a lively vegetable hash.
 Desserts like warm chocolate cake and panna cotta seem like usual suspects, but the execution is exemplary.

 160 Maplewood Avenue • 973-763-4460